-Samsung R&D Institute Bangladesh (SRBD) started its operation in June, 2010 and was officially inaugurated in February 2011.
-It is also the first R&D hub of a multinational company in Bangladesh.
+Samsung R and D Institute Bangladesh (SRBD) started its operation in June, 2010 and was officially inaugurated in February 2011.
+It is also the first R and D hub of a multinational company in Bangladesh.

-Khan mentioned that Korea gives much importance to R&D and no other country is near to Korea in that area which actually helped Korea earn today’s position in the world.
+Khan mentioned that Korea gives much importance to R and D and no other country is near to Korea in that area which actually helped Korea earn today's position in the world.

-“I think Korea can help us in guiding and in initiating some R&D organizations as Dr Rubana talked about fashion to food, digital space and online marketplace.
-In many fields, I think we can collaborate together,” he said.
+"I think Korea can help us in guiding and in initiating some R and D organizations as Dr Rubana talked about fashion to food, digital space and online marketplace.
+In many fields, I think we can collaborate together," he said.

 Dr Iftekhar Chowdhury said the Korean support in the transfer of technology will help Bangladesh grab the higher market and reach the higher fruits.

 The foreign affairs expert particularly mentioned the support from Korea in bringing the virtual marketplace in fruition.
 "Korea is a remarkable country in terms of its achievements.
 Korean support has been crucial to Bangladesh's achievements," he said.

 Dr Debapriya appreciated Ambassador Lee's three areas of focus - elevation, diversification and generation and shared his thoughts on the past, present and future relations between Bangladesh and South Korea.